Baklava is a flaky, nutty, honey-sweet middle eastern dessert. It is so good, its popularity is world-wide.

 Makes 36 servings.

-**Thaw filo dough for 8 hours in refrigerator,
+**If frozen, thaw filo dough for 8 hours in refrigerator.

 Recipe courtesy of the National Honey Board.